-I Have Breathing Issues from a Septoplasty and Cosmetic Issues from a Rhinoplasty? (photo)
+I Have Breathing Issues from a Septoplasty and Cosmetic Issues from a Rhinoplasty?
+What would you recommend? (photo)

 Doctor Answers (3)